apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 MySQL dialect requires.
 With `db-timestamp-monotonic-increasing` the database does not enforce increasing timestamps per persistence id, so the application clock must not move backwards between two writes of the same entity.
 The backtracking queries of @ref:[eventsBySlices](query.md) recover events that were stored with an out-of-order timestamp.
-The `db_timestamp` is taken from the application clock when the batch is flushed, just before the insert.
+Each write request is stamped when the batch is flushed, just before the insert, with the application clock truncated to microseconds and bumped to stay strictly increasing within the journal actor.
+Equal `db_timestamp` values therefore never span more than one write request within the journal actor (a single request can still contain several events with `persistAll` or `persistAsync`), so the `eventsBySlices` query can page through any batch regardless of its buffer size.
+The stamps can lead the wall clock by at most `max-batch-size` microseconds per flush.
 The lag between the timestamp and the commit is bounded by the connection acquisition plus one transaction.
 Keep `query.behind-current-time` comfortably above that lag.
 Batching is only supported and tested for the Postgres and Yugabyte dialects.

 ### Batched Journal Configuration